topher200/ripul-draft/README.txt

   `rails server`
   access site from `localhost:3000`

-Become admin
+## Become admin
----

 Become admin to be able to draft players.
-Simply go to <site>/admin to log yourself in (no credentials required).
+Simply go to `<site>/admin` to log yourself in (no credentials required).

+## Set next draft pick When we need to make draft picks out of order (baggage
+picks, for example), we manually set what the next draft pick for a given gender will be.
+Go to `<site>/next_pick_number` to set the variable for the next pick.